taojunxin/opencv-rust/README.md

 * `OPENCV_INCLUDE_PATHS`
   Comma separated list of paths to search for system include files during compilation.
 E.g.
   "C:\tools\opencv\build\include".
-One of the directories specified therein must contain "opencv2/core/version.hpp" file, it's used to detect the version of the headers.
+One of the directories specified therein must contain "opencv2/core/version.hpp" or "core/version.hpp" file, it's used to detect the version of the headers.

 The following variables are optional, but you might need to set them under some circumstances: